elsampsa/valkka-core/README.md

 - Download python3 examples from "valkka-examples" [repository](https://github.com/elsampsa/valkka-examples).
 - Benchmarking and testing Valkka is done with the api level 2 programs at the "valkka-examples" repository (see that repo for more instructions).
-- Check out Valkka cpp [documentation](https://elsampsa.github.io/valkka-core/).
+- See Valkka cpp [documentation](https://elsampsa.github.io/valkka-core/).
 If you are just using the python3 API, you should read at least the "Library Architecture" section.

 ## Features

-### Current stable version is 0.3.0 (coming online in .. maybe a minute)
+### Current stable version is 0.3.0
 0.3.0 Version name : "It was all about the vblank"
 - Several full-HD cameras now streaming OK
 - Interoperability with python multiprocesses (and from there, with OpenCV)